By: Mark Diaz

-- using abusive, indecent, profane, or vulgar language in a public place that is likely to incite an immediate breach of the peace;
+- using abusive, indecent, profane, or vulgar language in a public place that is likely to incite an immediate breach of the peace

-- making an offensive gesture or display in a public place that is likely to incite an immediate breach of the peace;
+- making an offensive gesture or display in a public place that is likely to incite an immediate breach of the peace

-- creating, by chemical means, a noxious and unreasonable odor in a public place;
+- creating, by chemical means, a noxious and unreasonable odor in a public place

-- abusing or threatening a person in a public place in an obviously offensive manner;
+- abusing or threatening a person in a public place in an obviously offensive manner

-- making unreasonable noise in a public place other than a sport shooting range, or in or near a private residence that he has no right to occupy;
+- making unreasonable noise in a public place other than a sport shooting range, or in or near a private residence that he has no right to occupy

-- fighting with another in a public place;
+- fighting with another in a public place

-- discharging a firearm in a public place other than a public road or a sport shooting range;
+- discharging a firearm in a public place other than a public road or a sport shooting range

-- displaying a firearm or other deadly weapon in a public place in a manner calculated to alarm or discharging a firearm on or across a public road;
+- displaying a firearm or other deadly weapon in a public place in a manner calculated to alarm or discharging a firearm on or across a public road

-- exposing a person’s anus or genitals in a public place and being reckless about whether another may be present who will be offended or alarmed by this act.
+- exposing a person’s anus or genitals in a public place and being reckless about whether another may be present who will be offended or alarmed by this act

-In addition to all the actions in a public place described above, “peeping tom” conduct such as going onto someone’s property and looking into their window or doing the same to someone else’s hotel room, a restroom or changing room for lewd or unlawful purposes will get you a disorderly conduct charge.
+In addition to all the actions in a public place described above, “peeping tom” conduct such as going onto someone’s property and looking into their window or doing the same to someone else’s hotel room, a restroom, or changing room for lewd or unlawful purposes will get you a disorderly conduct charge.

 Most disorderly conduct charges are classified as Class C misdemeanors that are punishable by a fine of up to $500.
 However, the firearm-related acts described above are Class B misdemeanors which can result in a sentence of up to 180 days in jail and/or a fine of up to $2,000.
-Keep in mind that disorderly conduct charges are frequently accompanied by other charges, such as assault, public intoxication, or resisting arrest than potentially carry more serious penalties.
+Keep in mind that disorderly conduct charges are frequently accompanied by other charges, such as assault, public intoxication, or resisting arrest that potentially carry more serious penalties.